 That includes type parameters for classes, data types, and all types of function definition.
 For different types of function definition, the type parameters always come in brackets right after the function name.
 Coconut's enhanced type annotation syntax is supported for all type parameter bounds.

-Additionally, Coconut supports the alternative bounds syntax of type NewType[T <= bound] = ... rather than type NewType[T: bound] = . . . , to make it more clear that it is an upper bound rather than a type.
+Additionally, Coconut supports the alternative bounds syntax of type NewType[T <: bound] = ... rather than type NewType[T: bound] = ..., to make it more clear that it is an upper bound rather than a type.
+In --strict mode, <: is required over : for all type parameter bounds.
+DEPRECATED: <= can also be used as an alternative to <:.